PGM-Lab/InferPy/README.md

 ## Guide to Bayesian Deep Learning

-INFERPY inherits Edward's approach for representing probabilistic models as (stochastic) computational graphs.
+InferPy inherits Edward's approach for representing probabilistic models as (stochastic) computational graphs.
 As describe above, a random variable $x$ is associated to a tensor $x^*$ in the computational graph handled by TensorFlow, where the computations takes place.
 This tensor $x^*$ contains the samples of the random variable $x$, i.e. $x^* \sim p(x|\theta)$.
 In this way, random variables can be involved in complex deterministic operations containing deep neural networks, math operations and another libraries compatible with Tensorflow (such as Keras).

 Bayesian deep learning or deep probabilistic programming enbraces the idea of employing deep neural networks within a probabilistic model in order to capture complex non-linear dependencies between the variables.